DerekYang2/FluentDL/README.md

 ## Running

 This project is deployed using MSIX, which installs the application on Windows.
-To install this application, download the folder from releases and open the `FluentDL_{VERSION}_x64_MSIX.msix` file.
+To install this application, download the folder from [Releases](https://github.com/DerekYang2/FluentDL/releases) and open the `FluentDL_{VERSION}_x64_MSIX.msix` file.
 This will open a prompt that installs the application and all its dependencies (including the FFmpeg executable).

 Currently, the installation process is a bit complex because the certificate is self-signed and must be trusted by the user for the MSIX to work.